BlizzardLizardz/BickerQuicker/README.md

 - [x] User can pull to refresh the list of Bickers - Harjas
 - [x] User can tap on a Bicker to view statistics about that bicker
 - [x] User can vote for one side of a Bicker
-- [ ] User can choose to post a bicker anonymously
+- [x] User can post a bicker anonymously
-- [ ] Auto layout support for iPhone 6 and newer
+- [x] Auto layout support for iPhone 6 and newer

 The following **stretch** features are completed: